DVD card

 A DVD card, also called Business Card DVD, is a DVD with the size and shape of a business card.
 Much like a traditional DVD, is an optical based media whose primary function is DVD-video playback and data storage.
-In recent years, the DVD card format has been used in the retail market to distribute sports and entertainment titles.
+In the mid-late 2000s, the DVD card format has been used in the retail market to distribute sports and entertainment titles.
 However, leveraging its affinity with business, loyalty and payment cards, the DVD Card has also been used for promotional and marketing purposes.

 A DVD card contains data accessible by a computer, DVD player, PlayStation, Xbox, and most other devices that have the ability to read digital video disc (DVD) technology.
 Content on the card may range from movies and music to interactive games.
 When played in a computer, the card may connect to the Internet and drive traffic to web sites or pull information from online databases.

 The seating device

 DVD cards are both Windows and Macintosh compatible, but can only be played in a computer with a DVD-ROM tray or drawer.
 DVD cards may also be played in standard DVD players.
 The cards play in these machines by utilizing a seating device on the data side.
 There are two dominant seating devices currently used by DVD card manufacturers, the Plateau and the Ridge.